Xuanphu108/math-expression-recognition/README.md

 ## ToDo

-encode image features with bilstm

-encode last timestep's hidden state with lstm
+Concat bilstm hidden state features instead of adding

 encode each row of feature map with rnn